 Increasing the capacity of the Developmental Disability service delivery system is an important priority for the broader behavioral health system.
-To effectively provide community-based services, the Developmental Disabilities Program (DDP) would benefit from a broader continuum of care, including preventive, residential and crisis services.
-For example, increasing access to appropriate treatment for youth with intellectual and developmental disabilities would result in better long-term outcomes as well as minimizing escalation into higher levels of care.
+To effectively provide community-based services, the Developmental Disabilities Program (DDP) would benefit from a broader continuum of care.
+Increasing, including preventive, residential and crisis services.
+For example, increasing access to appropriate treatment for youth with intellectual and developmental disabilities would result in better long-term outcomes and result in individuals receiving services in less restrictive environments. as well as minimizing escalation into higher levels of care.
 Ensuring proper supports are available for youth transitioning from high school into adulthood is also an essential aspect of improving the DD service delivery system.